 Unit of Analysis

 The unit of analysis is the hospital discharge (i.e., the hospital inpatient stay) or an emergency department (ED) visit, not a person or patient.
-This means that a person who is admitted to the hospital or visits the ED multiple times in one year is counted each time as a separate "discharge" from the hospital or a separate "encounter" in the ED.
-Transfers to another acute care hospital or ED are excluded from this section of Fast Stats.
-Records for patients initially seen in the ED and then transferred to an acute care hospital (either admitted through the ED or direct admission), are included as an inpatient stay.
+This means that a person who is admitted to the hospital or visits the ED multiple times in one year is counted each time as a separate discharge from the hospital or a separate visit in the ED.
+Discharge and ED visit counts exclude transfers to another acute care hospital or ED.
+If the hospital inpatient stay or ED visit includes more than one diagnosis code for opioid-related hospital use, the encounter is only counted once.

 Rate or Count of Inpatient Stays or ED Visits

 Population-based rates are presented for trends of opioid-related inpatient stays and ED visits reported overall and by age, sex, community-level income, and patient location.
-For expected payer, trends in opioid-related hospital use are presented as discharge/encounter counts.
-Currently, there is no source of national population insurance estimates that align with HCUP's definition of expected primary payer.
+For expected payer, trends in opioid-related hospital use are presented as discharge/visit counts.
+Currently, there is no data source for national population insurance estimates that align with HCUP's definition of expected primary payer.
 More information is available in HCUP Methods Series Reports by Topic "Population Denominator Data for Use with the HCUP Databases" (multiple documents; updated annually).

 discharge quarter.
 For records where the discharge quarter is missing, the value is imputed based on the